Real Stupidity beats Artificial Intelligence every time.

 Originally Published February 15th 2025

-This page is meant as a reference for what I do and don’t do with regards to LLMsI consider “Large Language Models” to be a more accurate term than “AI”
+This page is meant as a reference for what I do and don’t do with regards to LLMsI consider “Large Language Model” to be a more specific and less baggage-laden term than “AI”, and I will be leaning towards that nomenclature for the remainder of this post.

-I interact with LLMs either through my self hosted LibreChat instance (usually connected to an anthropic model), or through a containerized sandbox around the claude cli tool with restricted filesystem access (basically read only, with some exceptions).
+I interact with LLMs either through my self hosted LibreChat instance, or through a container based sandbox around an agent cli tool with restricted filesystem access I built a while back.

 What follows is a description of what I DO and DON’T do with regards to these tools.